What type of content do you primarily create?

 Notion: Best for customizable workflows

-Notion is a great tool for podcasters who value flexibility and customization in their project management.
+Notion is a great podcast tool for creators who value flexibility and customization in their project management.
 You can quickly get an overview of your podcast production process with customizable databases for episode details, research materials, and content calendar.
+Its integration capabilities also make it easy to connect with other podcast publishing tools in your workflow.

 You can also plan each episode by creating dedicated pages for in-depth brainstorming, complete with reference links and comments.
 Whether you want to zoom in or out, Notion can do it.